learn-co-curriculum/phase-3-sinatra-react-project/README.md

 # Phase 3 Project Guidelines

+# Project Title

+Tittle : Back-End Database for TeckBlog

+The Application Helps to fetch Data from The Client side THrough the Help of ActiveRecords and Sinatra

 ## Learning Goals

 - Build a web basic API with Sinatra and Active Record to support a React